Her Alibi: Reception

 The film was met with negative reviews.
 On Rotten Tomatoes, it has an approval rating of 17% based on reviews from 23 critics.
 On Metacritic, it has a score of 24% based on reviews from 15 critics, indicating "generally unfavorable" reviews.

-Porizkova was nominated for Worst Actress at the 10th Golden Raspberry Awards in 1990.
+Paulina Porizkova was nominated for Golden Raspberry Award for Worst Actress at the 10th Golden Raspberry Awards in 1990.